xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y/offer_samples.md

 published: true
 ---
 After enabling the addon 'Buy X Get Y', in the 'Discounts: Special Offers' section of your X-Cart store Admin area you will find two pre-configured special offers:
-   * **Sample: Get 1 of every 3 items with 50% discount** - an offer that checks if an order contains 3 items and gives the buyer a 50% discount off the cheapest item.
+   * **Sample: Get 1 of every 3 items with 50% discount** - an offer that checks if an order contains 3 or more items and gives the buyer a 50% discount off the cheapest item.
+(This applies to every 3 items in the cart.)
    * **Sample: Get every second item for free** - an offer that checks if an order contains 2 items and give the buyer a 100% discount off the cheapest item.
+(This applies to every 2 items in the cart.)

 ![so_samples.png]({{site.baseurl}}/attachments/ref_buy_x_get_y/so_samples.png)